 In the case of Carbonfuture, the role we can play in the carbon removal space is of particular importance to us.
 Companies that have calculated and reduced their footprint should look to carbon removal credits for any historical or current emissions.
 However, the market currently lacks confidence, so Carbonfuture’s approach aims to solve this critical problem by providing credits that transparently deliver on the promises they claim to make: the irreversible and traceable removal of CO2 from the atmosphere.
-With a near-term goal of reaching 1 gigatonne (of carbon removed) by the end of 2024 alone, our climate technology already plays a direct role in achieving global zero emissions targets.

 ”One of the biggest challenges we face is the lack of clarity in country-specific rules and policies for carbon removal projects and their use.

 Today, what should be done to better support this dynamic technology ecosystem?

 First, the ecosystem should be supported and given a greater and more consistent presence in the media to raise climate awareness.
 In addition, another aspect that is a big obstacle is legislation, for example, if we consider the PyCCS negative emissions technology, a smart move by the government would be to subsidize the resulting biochar so that farmers can use it in their fields at a very low price or even for free.
 In this way, they would achieve not only a better climate impact, but also an improvement in yields and soils.